 - MONTARA, CALIFORNIA: One Man Show.
 Where: Borsini-Burr Gallery.
 When: 30 September.
 Who: Show by Michael Parkes.

 1. Airola, Jorge and de Beer Jean-Marc, America Magica: When Renaissance Europe thought it had conquered paradise.
-Translated by Monica Sandor.
+Trans.
+Monica Sandor.
 London: 2007.

 2. Blavatsky, Helena.
 Isis Unveiled: A Master-key to the Mysteries of Ancient and Modern Science and Theology.
 Vol. 1.
 London: 1877.